 (1) The right to communicate, including:

-(a) The right to have reasonable access to a telephone and opportunities to make and receive confidential calls, and to have assistance when desired and necessary to implement this right; and
+(a) The right to have reasonable access to a telephone, the internet, email, social media and other web-based communication applications and the opportunity to make and receive confidential communications, and to have assistance when desired and necessary to implement this right; and

 (b) The right to unrestricted mailing privileges, to have access to stationery and postage, and to assistance when desired and necessary to implement this right.

-(2) The right to be protected from private and commercial exploitation including: the right not to be exposed to public view by photograph, film, videotape, interview, or other means unless prior written consent of the individual or guardian is obtained for each occasion of release; and the right not to be identified publicly by name or address without the prior written consent of the individual or guardian.
+(2) The right to be protected from private and commercial exploitation including: the right not to be exposed to public view by photograph, film, video, interview, or other means unless prior written consent of the individual or guardian is obtained for such release; and the right not to be identified publicly by name or address without the prior written consent of the individual or guardian.

 (3) The right to be visited and to visit others under circumstances that are conducive to friendships and relationships, in accordance with the following requirements: